About Interfaith Caregivers

 Interfaith Caregivers connects seniors and adults with disabilities to volunteers and services supporting independence and quality of life.

-Today Interfaith Helps with a variety of services from a ride to an appointment to a phone call to check in on a neighbor.
+Today, we help with a variety of services from a ride to an appointment to a phone call to check in on a neighbor.
 We are fueled by a volunteer group made up of neighbors from our community.
 They are members of churches, local organizations, and schools, or individuals who just want to be a neighbor helping another neighbor.
+We receive no government funding.

 Learn more about becoming a volunteer or the services Interfaith Caregivers offers.